Registration is now open for Disrupt SF 2020 – TechCrunch

 This year, we’re doubling down and expanding programming on the Extra Crunch Stage.
 We’re talking essential how-to content designed to help early-stage startup founders succeed — nuts-and-bolts information from people who know their slice of the startup scene inside-out.
 They’ll take the Extra Crunch Stage to share their hard-won insights with you and take your questions.

-We’ll divulge this year’s speakers and presenters over the coming weeks and months, but these examples of Extra Crunch sessions from Disrupt SF 2019 will give you a sense of the topics and experts you can expect.
+We’ll divulge this year’s speakers and presenters over the coming weeks and months, but these examples of Extra Crunch sessions from Disrupt SF 2019 will give you a sense of the topics and experts you can expect:

 - How to Evaluate Talent and Make Decisions with Ray Dalio (Bridgewater Associates)